bestbat/Homura/README.md

 # Introduction

-Inspired by [lutris](https://github.com/lutris/lutris), i would like to provide a game launcher to play windows games on FreeBSD.
+Inspired by [lutris](https://github.com/lutris/lutris), We would like to provide a game launcher to play windows games on FreeBSD.

 # Description &#x1F4D8;